jacobo/being_present/slides.md

 (not a Kook)

 !SLIDE[bg=bgquotes.jpg] center align-left
+## The answer may be so simple that it is easily overlooked.
 ## If one believes that the truth lies within, faith dictates that it will reveal itself when it is most needed.
 ## It's there, so keep padding where it leads.
 --- Gerry Lopez